 The wonderfully preserved and beautiful Georgian town of Stamford, a popular location for period films and TV shows, is just 10 miles away, sitting in the shadow of Burghley House, one of the finest Elizabethan mansions still in existence.

 The splendid Great Hall of Oakham Castle is one of the finest examples of late 12th century domestic architecture in England.
 The hall provides the clues as to why there is an intriguing collection of over 200 horseshoes hanging from the walls.

 The Golf Club is just 5 minutes away with stunning views over Rutland Water.
 9 and 18 hole courses, pay as you play basis.

 One of the finest examples of 16th century architecture and situated beside the medieval coaching town of Stamford.
 The house has more than a hundred rooms, while outside there is a Capability Brown designed Deer Park and gardens.
 Other external features include the Garden of Surprises and Sculpture Gardens.
 Each September, Burghley plays host to the famous international horse trials, which sees top-class event riders and their horses arriving from all over the world to compete.

 Steeped in history this castle provides educational tours, including an audio visual of the “Castle Under Siege”.

 The Stamford Shakespeare Company present an annual season of plays in June, July and August at Rutland Open Air Theatre in the grounds of historic Tolethorpe Hall, at Little Casterton, just off the A1, two miles north of Stamford.
 The stage is set in an enchanting glade.
 Tolethorpe Hall has origins going back 800 years to the early 11th century!

-Houses a rich rural life collection from Rutland historically England’s smallest county.
-The Museum is located in Oakham.
+The Museum is located in Oakham and houses a rich rural life collection from Rutland – historically England’s smallest county.